sheylaperez96/Web-Design-Challenge/README.md

 - The landing page html file is [index.html](/index.html).
 - The other pages of the website are found inside the visualizations [folder](/visualizations/).
 - The assets tab includes the [css](/assets/css/style.css) used to style the website and the [images](/assets/images/) used in the website.
-- The resources file has the [csv](/Resources/cities.csv) file that includes all of the data used for plottin in this analysis, which is displayed in the "data" page on the website.
+- The resources file has the [csv](/Resources/cities.csv) file that includes all of the data used for plotting in this analysis, which is displayed in the "data" page on the website.
 It also includes a jupyter [notebook](/Resources/convertToHTML.ipynb) that was used to convert the csv file into html.